 Pause Haydon DVR

-Let’s now get even more advanced.
-Imagine the Manager comes back in and says “So we’ve talked about it, we actually want be able to use both Honeywell and Haydon.
-Can you make that happen?”
-This is where you say “I’ve got you covered, boss!”
+Let's now get even more advanced.
+Imagine the manager comes back and says "We actually want to be able to use both Honeywell and Haydon.
+Can you make that happen?"
+This is where you say "I've got you covered, boss!"

 <?php